madhavkhoslaa/madhavkhoslaa.github.io/content/draft/FunctionalRust.md

 ![image](https://i.imgur.com/y0nqC0G.jpg)

-# What is Functional Programming ?
+# What is Functional Programming?

 It is a Programming Paradigm where you use functions to solve what you are building.
-Most common features that you might have used FP in any language will be Map and Reduce.
+The most common features that you might have used FP in any language will be Map and Reduce.
 Where you pass in a function what iterates in the collection you run map or reduce on.

 Rust has some functional features too that I plan to write here.